dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/iis/troubleshoot.md

 1. At a command prompt, navigate to the deployment folder and run the app by executing the app's assembly with *dotnet.exe*.
 In the following command, substitute the name of the app's assembly for \<assembly_name>: `dotnet .\<assembly_name>.dll`.
 1. The console output from the app, showing any errors, is written to the console window.
 1. If the errors occur when making a request to the app, make a request to the host and port where Kestrel listens.
 Using the default host and post, make a request to `http://localhost:5000/`.
-If the app responds normally at the Kestrel endpoint address, the problem is more likely related to the reverse proxy configuration and less likely within the app.
+If the app responds normally at the Kestrel endpoint address, the problem is more likely related to the hosting configuration and less likely within the app.

 #### Self-contained deployment